Founded: August 28, 1791

 Visiting the Mission

-Visitors to the mission can see and adobe neophyte residence, and an interpretive center.
+Visitors to the mission can see an adobe neophyte residence, and an interpretive center.
 There is a relative modern brick church, built is 1889 on the site of the original church.
 Nearby there is a 1/3 scale replica of the original mission; the replica was built in 1932.
+In the garden, you can see the original hand-carved baptismal font that was once in the mission church.